Laser Skin Resurfacing Treatments Glasgow

-You will have a consultation with Dr Cormac to make sure that the treatment me offer for laser resurfacing in Glasgow is suitable for you.
+You will have a consultation with Dr Cormac to make sure that the treatment for laser resurfacing in Glasgow is suitable for you.
 If all is ok, a time and date will be scheduled for the procedure.
 During the consultation, Dr Cormac will issue you with a prescription for prophylaxis medications.
 These medications are to be used as instructed during the immediate post-procedure period.
 Taking these medications minimises the risk of harmful side effects such as infection following this type of aggressive skin laser surgery.

 Before laser skin resurfacing in Glasgow takes place, Dr Cormac will confirm your understanding of the procedure and aftercare, answer any final questions, and then ask you to sign a consent form.
 Antiviral tablets will then be administered and a sedative offered.
 Pre-procedure photos will be taken and the face will then be cleansed and prepared with a special type of topical, local anaesthetic gel.
 From time to time, additional anaesthetic techniques such as tumescent anaesthesia or nerve blocks may be used which involve small injections of local anaesthetic under the skin.
 The anaesthetic preparation will last approx 45 mins.

 You will now be moved into the procedure room and fully prepared for the laser procedure.
 If you are only receiving facial treatment then adhesive eye-shields that stick over your eyes will be applied.
 If treatment around the eye area is to be performed then you will have already had anaesthetic eye drops applied and metal contact lens style eye-shields will be inserted.
-In most cases, clients who opt for full face treatment will want to incorporate the benefits of eyelid treatment as well and they can both be performed in the same session.
+In most cases, patients who opt for full face treatment will want to incorporate the benefits of eyelid treatment as well and they can both be performed in the same session.